leftthomas/DeepMask/README.md

 # DeepMask
-The algorithm of DeepMask by Python3.
+A Keras implementation of DeepMask based on NIPS 2015 paper "Learning to Segment Object Candidates".

 ## Requirements
 ANACONDA、Keras、OpenCV3、mscoco